Lifeline Harbour to Hawkesbury’s History

 Past and Present

-In 1996, we won a tender with Ku-ring-gai Council to occupy a building that was previously the Gordon Library.
-A community campaign was run, with the support of local media, to refurbish the old library into a Lifeline centre with sufficient suitable spaces for telephone and face-to-face crisis support services.
+In 1994, we won a tender with Ku-ring-gai Council to occupy a building that was previously the Gordon Library.
+A community campaign was run, with the support of local media, to refurbish the old library into a Lifeline centre with sufficient suitable spaces for expanded telephone and face-to-face crisis support services.
+In 1996, the transformed building was ready and the organisation moved into its present home at 4 Park Avenue, Gordon.

 Every Donation to Lifeline Makes a Difference!